Jan 21, 2023 · Blogging

 The Numbers

-Here’s the picture most social media managers are missing when they pull a traffic-source report:
+Here’s the picture most marketers are missing when they pull a traffic-source report:

 • Industry analyses regularly attribute 60-80% of social-driven traffic to dark social, the share that lands in direct because referral data was stripped